Megadromus antarcticus: Diet and foraging

 Megadromus antarcticus is considered a generalist predator.
-This allows Megadromus antarcticus to feed on variety of different insects and larvae that live in habitats similar to its own.
+This allows it to feed on variety of different insects and larvae that live in habitats similar to its own.

 Prey of Megadromus antarcticus includes some species of slugs which are considered pests to the New Zealand agriculture industry.
 In a study conducted in controlled conditions, Megadromus antarcticus preyed on both Deroceras invadens and Deroceras reticulatum (grey field slug) with an average consumption rate of 0.55 slugs per day.

 Predators, parasites, and diseases

-Coleoptera which includes Megadromus antarcticus are most common insect Ninox novaeseelandiae (morepork) prey upon.
+Coleoptera which includes Megadromus antarcticus are the most common insects which morepork prey upon.

 Circus approximans (Australasian harrier) are a bird of prey very common to the Canterbury region and 8% of their diet also consists of Insecta (insects) which includes Megadromus antarcticus.
 At least one undescribed species of mite belonging to the genus Micromegistus has been found living on Megadromus antarcticus.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Relict" with the qualifiers of "Range Restricted" and "Biologically Sparse".